Brethren, I do not regard myself as having laid hold of it yet; but this is my one aim:

 On October 2, 2014, my wife and I returned home from a meeting with some brethren.
 The time was better than

-feeling of loneliness come upon me that I have experienced over the years.
-I shared it with my wife and she had
+of loneliness come upon me that I have experienced over the years.
+I shared it with my wife and she had the same

-the same feelings.
-On October 3, 2014, as I sat quietly before the Lord, I felt led to open my journal and write out
+feelings.
+On October 3, 2014, as I sat quietly before the Lord, I felt led to open my journal and write out the thoughts

 Why do I feel so lonely so often?
 I have gone through life with this loneliness.
 Why?
 Perhaps, the universe is

 lonely.
 As I sit here pondering, it comes to me.
 Yes, the universe is lonely.
 It must be.
 All that great expanse

 is lonely as if it is longing for something; something is missing.
 The universe can feel it.
 It is lonely to have that

 void filled that comes from loneliness.
 Filled by what?
 Filled with what?
 God is love; surely love fills the